Sledmine/lua-formatter-configs/README.md

                          "really large params")
 ```

-This format is based in most common
+This format is inspired in the common way to format tables and values in common camel case languages like C# or Java.